 72. Sockets and Extension Wires

-I hate it in hotel when there aren’t enough places to plug in all my devices.
+I hate it in a hotel when there aren’t enough places to plug in all my devices.
 Make sure your guest is not frustrated.

 Add a snazzy keyring to the keys to make sure they don’t lose them!